-These sweet potato hashbrowns are one of my favorite ways to use up all the sweet potatoes that I have inevitably hiding in my pantry.
+These sweet potato hashbrowns are one of my favorite healthy recipes.
+It’s a great way to use up all the sweet potatoes that I have inevitably hidden in my pantry.

-Usually, when I make these the recipe varies a little bit as I don’t measure as I go, I do the toss random spices and herbs over and hope for the best.
-However, I sat down and wung a few measurements last time and it was delicious.
+Usually, when I make these the recipe varies a little bit as I don’t measure as I go, I do toss random spices and herbs over and hope for the best.
+However, I sat down and swung a few measurements last time and it was delicious.

 Disclosure: This post contains affiliate links for your convenience.
 As an Amazon Associate, I earn from qualifying purchases.

 Sweet Potato Hashbrowns

 This recipe has been featured in the Real Food, Real Life Nutrition Guide!